 1946: Singer-songwriter Donovan, a Rock and Roll Hall of Fame inductee best known for hits such as "Sunshine Superman," "Mellow Yellow" and "Hurdy Gurdy Man," is born Donovan Phillips Leitch in Maryhill, Glasgow, Scotland.

-1944: Film director Jim Abrahams (left), who directed the movies "Airplane!," "Top Secret" and "Ruthless People" with the brother team of Jerry (center) and David Zucker (right), is born in Shorewood, Wis.
+1944: Film director Jim Abrahams (right), who directed the movies "Airplane!," "Top Secret" and "Ruthless People" with the brother team of Jerry (left) and David Zucker (center), is born in Shorewood, Wisconsin.
 Abrahams also served as a writer and producer for all three "Naked Gun" movies and went on to direct the movies "Big Business," "Welcome Home, Roxy Carmichael," "Hot Shots!" and "Hot Shots!
 Part Deux" on his own.

 1941: Rudolf Hess parachutes into Scotland to try to negotiate a peace deal between the United Kingdom and Nazi Germany.
 Hess, a prominent German politician who had been appointed deputy head of the Nazi Party in 1933, was immediately arrested and would be held in British custody until the end of World War II, when he was returned to Germany to stand trial in the Nuremberg Trials as a war criminal.
 He was sentenced to life in prison and committed suicide at the age of 93 while still imprisoned in 1987.